 jlme

-Lifecycle: experimental R-CMD-check test-coverage
+CRAN status Lifecycle: experimental R-CMD-check test-coverage codecov

 Installation

-You can install the development version of jlme from GitHub with:
+You can install the development version of {jlme} from GitHub with:

-# install.packages("devtools")
+# install.packages("remotes")

 Setup